videntity/provider-data-tools/README.md

 Note: If you use `sudo`, the scripts  will be installed at the system level and used by all users.
 Add  `--upgrade` to the above install instructions to ensure you fetch the newest version.

+These scripts are both Python 2 & 3 compatible.

 chop_nppes_public
 -----------------